Brexit and clinical research

-9. Once the UK has left the EU the data in EudraCT relating to the UK no longer has to be submitted.
+9. If no agreements have been reached after the transitional period has expired, the data in EudraCT relating to the UK no longer have to be submitted.
 An exception to this is a PIP (Paediatric Investigation Plan) study which is only carried out in the UK.

-10. Results of studies which have been carried out in the UK must be submitted to EudraCT if the related statutory obligation becomes applicable before 30 March 2019.
+10. Results of studies which have been carried out in the UK must be submitted to EudraCT if the related statutory obligation becomes applicable before the end of the transitional period.

-11. However, results of studies which have been carried out only in the UK or in the UK with third countries must be submitted to the EudraCT database after Brexit if this is obligatory for a non-EU member state (for example a PIP study).
+11. However, results of studies which have been carried out only in the UK or in the UK with third countries must be submitted to the EudraCT database after the transitional period has expired, if this is obligatory for a non-EU member state (for example a PIP study).

-12. The QP that is responsible for the pharmacovigilance (QPPV) must be located in the EU-27 after Brexit and perform the tasks in a member state of the EU-27.
+12. The QP that is responsible for the pharmacovigilance (QPPV) must be located in the EU-27 after the transitional period has expired and must perform the tasks in a member state of the EU-27.
 This change does not need to be submitted to the review committee and the competent authority.

 13. SUSARs must always be reported in the Eudravigilance database, irrespective of where they took place.
-Consequently, SUSARs from the EU and from third countries must be reported, even after Brexit.
+Consequently, SUSARs from the EU and from third countries must be reported, even after the transitional period has expired.

-14. Non-serious adverse reactions which have taken place in the UK after 30 March 2019 do not need to be reported in Eudravigilance.
+14. Non-serious adverse reactions which have taken place in the UK after the transitional period has expired do not need to be reported in Eudravigilance.

 Voluntary Harmonisation Procedure (VHP)

 15. The UK can no longer act as rapporteur of VHP dossiers for which it was a rapporteur.
-Neither can it participate as an involved member state from 30 March 2019 onwards.
+Neither can it participate as an involved member state from after the transitional period has expired.
 Studies with regard to which the UK is already a rapporteur are to be transferred to a member state from the EU-27.
-See the website of the Heads of Medicines Agencies for more information.
+For more information, please consult the website of the Heads of Medicines Agencies.

-Information about the consequences of Brexit for research with medical devices can be found in the following notifications from the European Commission:
+Information about the consequences of the future relationship between the EU and the UK for research with medical devices may be found in the following notifications from the European Commission: